-The degree structure of the PhD in Electrical Engineering & Computer Science program, which was earlier PhD in Electrical Engineering, was recently revised in 2013, to enable students to get a PhD in CS-related areas.
+The degree structure of the PhD in Electrical Engineering & Computer Science program, which was earlier PhD in Electrical Engineering, was revised in 2013, to enable students to get a PhD in CS-related areas.
+There are current changes implemented due to the reduced credit hour requirements and the streamlining of our degree plans.
 Its degree requirements ensure that its students demonstrate the following: